-The sanctuary of the Holy Hill Church Wisconsin is open for Mass, and you no longer need to preregister due to COVID.
-We recommend that you check their website before leaving home as safety measures are always changing during this time of the pandemic.
+The sanctuary of the Holy Hill Church Wisconsin is open for Mass.
+We recommend that you check their website before leaving home for times.
 The gift shop is open and sells snacks and water.
-The Holy Hill Cafe is typically open Wed-Sat from 10:00 am – 3:00 pm and Sun from 8:30 am – 3:00 pm.
-The guest house and monastery are temporarily closed.
+The Holy Hill Cafe is typically open Wed-Sat from 10:00 am – 3:00 pm and Sun from 9:00 am – 3:00 pm.
+The Holy Hill guest house and monastery are open.

-After a day of Holy Hill hiking, I was ready to spend time in the Shrine Chapel, where chairs were spaced for social distancing.
+After a day of Holy Hill hiking, I was ready to spend time in the Shrine Chapel.

 National Shrine of Mary Help of Christians Chapel at Holy Hill